 Become a friend of CCTS

 Can you help us change lives for the better by making a donation to our Bursary Fund?

 Each year we help hundreds of people make positive steps forward in their lives, however many people who need our help are not always able to access it for financial reasons and so we offer bursaries where we can.

-We would love to be able to offer more bursaries so that people on low income can benefit from counselling, so I would like to ask if you would consider making a donation, one-off or regularly, to enable more people to access our service.
+We would love to be able to offer more bursaries so that people on low income can benefit from counselling, so would you consider making a donation, one-off or regularly, to enable more people to access our service?